Solver Parameters#

 where the total_J_per_qubit and total_J_per_group elements represent the total and per-group total, respectively, of the coupling strength applied to each qubit.

 Ocean software’s samplers often have a chain strength parameter: because the QPU’s qubits are sparsely connected, problem variables might be represented by more than one physical qubit (a “chain” of qubits), strongly coupled so as to return the same value.
-Typically, chains are generated by minor-embedding tools such as Ocean’s minorminer.
+Typically, chains are generated by minor-embedding tools such as the minorminer package.
 Setting a value for chain strength determines the values set for the couplers used in forming these chains.
 When using auto-scaling, the \(J\) values of chain couplers are scaled together with the given or converted \(J\) values.
 Similarly, if you disable auto-scaling, any chain strength you specify must result in coupling values within the allowed range for the QPU.

 Problems specified in QUBO form are always converted to Ising for the submitted QMIs.
 When using auto-scaling, the converted problem’s \(h\) and \(J\) values are rescaled as described above.
 Note that bias values in the converted form, which have a dependency on the number of quadratic interactions in the QUBO, can be larger than the maximum bias of the original form.
 For example, the four-variable QUBO below, which has a maximum bias value of 2,